Skip to Content

 Conservation and Management of Georgia Woodpeckers

-Georgia’s woodpecker populations are hanging by a thread.
+Georgia’s woodpecker populations are teetering on the edge.

 Habitat loss and climate change slam these feathered friends hard.